julianomcl/julianomcl/README.md

 - ⚡ Fun fact: ...
 -->

 I am a Full Stack web developer, currently, working with Node.js and React.js.
-I also work with Python for some specific applcations and had worked a few years with PHP.
+I also work with Python for some specific applications and had worked a few years with PHP.
 I am really an enthusiast of new technologies and so I am looking forward to contribute more to open source.